-Most became the first permanent motor racing facility in Czechoslavakia (now the Czech Republic) when it opened in 1983, though the history of racing in the local area goes back many decades.
-Always somewhat overshadowed by Brno, Most has nevertheless carved out a successful business as host for the Czech Truck Grand Prix, alongside national motorsport, general testing and driver training.
+Autodrom Most became the first permanent motor racing facility in Czechoslavakia (now the Czech Republic) when it opened in 1983, though the history of racing in the local area goes back many decades.
+With a tendency until recent years to be somewhat overshadowed by Brno, Most has nevertheless carved out a successful business as host for the Czech Truck Grand Prix.

 The first motorsport in the area came in the aftermath of World War Two, when motorcycle races were organised around a brewery on the edge of the city in 1947.
 Over the years multiple circuit variations were tried in and around the town, before finally the event settled on a course on the highway near to the town's new railway station in the early 1970s.
 In 1979 the popular Interserie championship visited the Most street circuit for the first time, German driver Norbert Przybilla winning in a Toj-Ford sportscar.

 Even before the first Interserie event it was apparent that rising circuit safety standards would not allow the street course to continue beyond a few years, so plans began to be formulated for a permanent circuit to be built on the opposite side of the city.
 In 1976, a delegation went to visit circuits in neighbouring Germany, including the Nürburgring and Hockenheimring to gather the necessary knowledge to design their own circuit.

 Construction of the circuit proper began in 1978 at the site of the Vrbenský open mine, one of a number of former industrial plots that filled the landscape to the west of the city.
 Over the next four years, the circuit gradually began to take shape and by 1983 was finally ready to begin operation.